The ancient tradition of harmony with nature

 - Lower World: The realm of subterranean spirits, ancestors, power animals, and demons.

-Shamans travel between these worlds in a trance state to restore balance, heal, or acquire knowledge.
+Shamans journey between these worlds in a state of trance to restore balance, bring healing, or receive knowledge.

 The role of the shaman

-A shaman is a spiritual leader, healer, and intermediary between worlds.
-Through the rhythms of drums, chants, mantras, dances, or, less commonly, psychoactive substances, shamans enter a trance to communicate with nature spirits, ancestors, deities, or demons.
+The shaman is a spiritual guide, healer, and mediator between worlds.
+Through the rhythms of the drum, chanting, mantras, dances, or, more rarely, psychoactive substances, shamans enter trance states to communicate with the spirits of nature, ancestors, deities, or demons.

 Key functions of the shaman: